FaceFTW/faceftw.github.io/src/blog/0003/index.md

 $b = "test$a"; #This fails in the interpreter
 ```

 Looking at the IR definitions, variable bindings have two "data pieces": a `String` (the name) and a `Vec<TerminalCharacter>` (the value of the variable).
-If the interpreter identifies a variable binding, it can just _"register the binding"_ in it's internal state.
+If the interpreter identifies a variable binding, it can just _"register the binding"_ in its internal state.
 I represent this as a `HashMap<String,Vec<TerminalCharacter>>` like below:

 ```rust
 //Inside interpreter function